joblib/threadpoolctl/multiple_openmp.md

 and libiomp, which is the most common mix (numpy with MKL + a package compiled with GCC, the most widely used C compiler).

-The only unrecoverable incompatibility we encountered is between libomp (Clang) and libiomp (ICC), on Linux, manifested by crashes or deadlocks.
+The only unrecoverable incompatibility we encountered is between libomp (LLVM/Clang) and libiomp (ICC), on Linux, manifested by crashes or deadlocks.
 It can happen even with the simplest OpenMP calls like getting the maximum number of threads that will be used in a subsequent parallel region.
 A possible explanation is that libomp is actually a fork of libiomp causing name colliding for instance.
 Using threadpoolctl may crash your program in such a setting.

 Surprisingly, we never encountered this kind of issue on macOS, where this mix is the most frequent (Clang being the default C compiler on macOS).